hackerDEpandas/git-stuck/README.md

 # git-stuck
-A tool to help make more informed NFL fantasy picks.
+A tool to help collect NFL player data.

 The following tool was made possible by the [nflgame API](http://pdoc.burntsushi.net/nflgame) given by the github user [BurntSushi](https://github.com/BurntSushi).